-FRIES or Fast Rope Insertion Extraction System, usually know as Fast-roping or as a fast rope is a technique for descending a thick rope.
-It was invented for deploying troops from a helicopter in places and situations where it is hard or impossible for the helicopter itself to touch down.
-Fast roping allows soldiers to respond to crises, and to be inserted as a quick reaction force.
-It also allows them to conduct missions requiring stealth and to board vessels while at sea.
+FRIES or Fast Rope Insertion Extraction System, usually known as Fast-roping or a fast rope, is a technique for descending a thick rope.
+It was invented for deploying troops from a helicopter in places and situations where it is hard or impossible for the helicopter to touch down.
+Fast roping allows soldiers to respond to crises and be inserted as a quick reaction force.
+It also allows them to conduct missions requiring stealth and board vessels while at sea.

-Fast roping is rappelling from a helo without a harness, You jump for a big thick rope and slide down it (wearing heavy gloves) At the bottom you just let go of the rope and are ready to fight.
+Fast roping is rappelling from a helo without a harness; you jump for a big thick rope and slide down it (wearing heavy gloves).
+At the bottom, you just let go of the rope and are ready to fight.
 It is used when the Chopper can’t land.
-It is very fast and troops carry only what is needed for an immediate attack.
-This is also used when the chopper needs to be out of the way as soon as possible.
-It is also MUCH more dangerous and you cannot bring a full rucksack with you.
+It is very fast, and troops carry only what is needed for an immediate attack.
+This is also used when the helicopter needs to be out of the way as soon as possible.
+It is also MUCH more dangerous, and you cannot bring a full rucksack with you.

 Air assault is when you use helicopters to insert troops to secure areas or attack behind enemy lines.
 Rappelling is another way of saying fast rope(in).
 Air assault/VTOL is the same thing.

-Air assault is the next evolution in Airborne technique it’s the future.
+Air assault is the next evolution in Airborne technique.
+It’s the future.
 Air assault has been used more in the war on terror than parachute operations.
-The last time the US Army conducted a combat jump/parachute operation was in the opening stages of operations Iraqi freedom when the 173rd Airborne Brigade jumped in northern Iraq.
+The last time the US Army conducted a combat jump/parachute operation was in the opening stages of operations for Iraqi freedom when the 173rd Airborne Brigade jumped in northern Iraq.

 The tactical advantage of air assault operations (not just the act of repelling) over fast roping is speed, equipment infiltration, and increased deception.